Believe it or not, creating a business plan for a nonprofit organization is not that different from planning for a traditional business.

-Include both the management team of the day-to-day aspects of your nonprofit as well as board members, and mention those who may overlap between the two roles.
+Include both the management team of the day-to-day aspects of your nonprofit as well as board members and mention those who may overlap between the two roles.
 Highlight their qualifications: titles, degrees, relevant past accomplishments, and designated responsibilities should be included in this section.
 It adds a personal touch to mention team members who are especially qualified because they’re close to the cause or have special first-hand experience with or knowledge of the population you’re serving.

 There are probably some amazing, dedicated people with stellar qualifications on your team—this is the place to feature them (and don’t forget to include yourself!).

-The financial section of your business plan should include a long-term budget and cash flow statement with a three to five year forecast.
-This will allow you to see to it that the organization has its basic financial needs covered.
+The financial section of your business plan should include a long-term budget and cash flow statement with a three to five-year forecast.
+This will allow you to see that the organization has its basic financial needs covered.
 Any nonprofit has its standard level of funding required to stay operational, so it’s essential to make sure your organization will consistently maintain at least that much in the coffers.

 Money management skills are just as important in a nonprofit as they are in a for-profit business.
-Knowing the financial details of your organization is incredibly important in a world where the public is ranking the credibility of charities on the internet based off what percentage of donations makes it to the programs and services.
+Knowing the financial details of your organization is incredibly important in a world where the public is ranking the credibility of charities based on what percentage of donations makes it to the programs and services.
 As a nonprofit, people are interested in the details of how money is being dispersed within organizations, with this information often being posted online on sites like Charity Navigator, so the public can make informed decisions about donating.